remykarem/mixed-naive-bayes/README.md

 ### Example 2: Discrete and continuous data

-Below is a similar same dataset.
+Below is a similar dataset.
 However, for this dataset we assume a categorical distribution on the first 3 features, and a Gaussian distribution on the last feature.
 Feature 3 however has not been label-encoded.
 We can use sklearn's [`LabelEncoder()`](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.LabelEncoder.html) preprocessing module to fix this.

 ```python
 from sklearn.preprocessing import LabelEncoder